Craft is my workspace

 P: Project Name so I can easily find them.
 Each doc contains sub-pages within sub-pages of resources, writings, references, and all relevant digital bits and bytes, in an organically-unfolding structure that’s neither too much nor too little.

 I have created some folders because there are some things that need hierarchy, and I’ve used a PARA approach for this: Projects, Areas, Resources, Archive.
-Each of those folders has as few sub-folders as possible since hierarchy doesn’t really matter.
+Each of those folders has as few sub-folders as possible since hierarchy doesn’t really help.
 I only use sub-folders for categories like

 Crypto and topics I know will forever be grouped under that umbrella.
-Everything is still all interconnected, but the folders make it easy to see only crypto content when I want, even if the word
+Everything is still interconnected, but the folders make it easy to see only crypto content when I want, even if the word

 crypto isn’t actually found within a document.